jinwangjoshua/sentiment-analysis/README.md

 Usage: sa-rest.py --model=<model> --host=<host> --port=<port> --detect_lang=<url>
 ```

-model: comma-separated list of the ids composed of the language and the version (examples: en_1.0.0, de_1.0.0, fr_1.0.0) of the models to load.
+model: id composed of the language and the version (examples: en_1.0.1, de_1.0.1, fr_1.0.1, it_1.0.1) of the model to load.
+Per default the newest versions of all models are loaded.

 detect_lang: url of the language detection service (example: http://127.0.0.1:5001/predict).

 ### Example